 The Press Loft You can get press images, press releases, and are matched with suitable campaigns.

 Guest Bloggers Wanted is a site where you register as a blogger, and SEO companies put their requests up known as ‘projects.’
 They can be guest posts or link insertions, or posts they want written.
 You then make a bid of your rate to them and they can choose.
 It shows the average bid, and you need to think about your worth – time, expertise, DA etc. If you win, you get the job.
+I’ve done a couple with them.

 Tribe is an app where you choose a brand to work with and create an Instagram post and caption.
 The catch is they may not choose yours.
 You choose the price.
 A lot of the time I don’t apply because I don’t own what they are trying to promote and I’m not buying it on spec.
 They do have a fair few ones that don’t need product placement so keep an eye out.

-Blogfoster This is a german company, but they do have UK opportunities too.
+Blogfoster This is a German company, but they do have UK opportunities too.
 You will need to be self hosted, as you have to put their code on your site to track analytics.

 - Essential Tools all successful bloggers use